 You may even be able to adjust the input gain/output impedance settings in your endpoint, before they hit the audio output device (speaker/headset).

 On the Billion 6404/740x series, you can adjust the volume of your handset speaker and microphone, by navigating the web-based configuration screens in the following manner:

 Configuration > VoIP > Phone Port > Edit Phone Port 1 > Volume Control

 Adjusting these down may help to reduce echo.

 Garbled phone calls are usually caused by voice codec mismatches.
 To fix this ensure your VoIP device uses one of the following voice codecs:

-To eliminate this further ensure both parties of the conversation are using the same audio codec.
+To eliminate this further, make sure both parties of the conversation are using the same audio codec.

 This form of codec mismatch is fairly rare these days, and is very unlikely if you use our recommended NodePhone hardware.

 To fix problems associated with a softphone try reinstalling the softphone software.
 Also confirm that your computer is virus and spyware free.
-Ensure that no software on your computer is utilising all of the system resources, or network resources.
+Make sure that no software on your computer is using all of the system or network resources.

 In case of problems sending faxes using NodePhone, please over-ride your call to your standard telephone service and use that to send the fax.
 Or encourage your recipient to consider email instead!